Vice President for Operations

-As chief of staff and vice president for strategic initiatives, Daryl Weinert serves as a trusted, confidential adviser to the president, helping to implement the university’s priorities and goals in close collaboration with senior university leadership and external stakeholders.
-He facilitates, coordinates and provides leadership for a broad set of university-wide initiatives, with a focus on those cutting across multiple administrative and academic units.
-He also oversees programmatic and budgetary matters in the Office of the President.
+Weinert arrived at Carnegie Mellon in 2018, initially serving as chief of staff and vice president for Strategic Initiatives.
+In these roles he was an advisor to the president, helping to implement the university's priorities and goals in close collaboration with senior university leadership and external stakeholders.
+He facilitated, coordinated, and when appropriate, provided leadership for a broad set of university-wide initiatives, with a focus on those cutting across multiple administrative and academic units.

-Prior to joining CMU, Weinert served as associate vice president at the University of Michigan’s office of research where he oversaw budget and finance, human resources, shared services and communications.
-Additionally, he provided leadership for research administration co-chairing the Research Administration Advisory Council and providing strategic oversight of the Office of Research and Sponsored Programs.
+Prior to joining CMU, Daryl served as associate vice president at the University of Michigan’s Office of Research where he oversaw budget and finance, human resources, shared services and communications.
+Additionally, he provided leadership for research administration, co-chairing the Research Administration Advisory Council and providing strategic oversight of the Office of Research and Sponsored Programs.

 Previously Weinert founded and served as the first executive director of Michigan’s Business Engagement Center, the focal point for corporate interactions at the University of Michigan.